 Native 4k content is displayed almost perfectly.
-There is some subpixel dithering that looks like fine checkerboarding.
-However, it is only visible from about 1 ft from the screen.
-It becomes more visible in darker gray scenes, but you will hardly notice it in normal content.
+There's some subpixel dithering that looks like fine checkerboarding.
+However, it is only visible from about 1ft from the screen.
+It becomes more visible in darker gray scenes, but you'll hardly notice it in normal content.

 The Vizio V505-G9 has a decent color gamut, but not wide enough to deliver good HDR performance.
 It is very similar to last year's D Series 4k 2018.